peraro/finiteflow/README.md

 For the installation of FLINT you have two options:

 - Install the full FLINT library.
-Installation packages are available for some Linux distrubutions (including Debian/Ubuntu) and MAC OSX.
+Installation packages are available for some Linux distrubutions (including Debian/Ubuntu) and macOS.
   See [http://www.flintlib.org/](http://www.flintlib.org/) for more information about FLINT and its installation.